 controllers 21-23.
-This Principle is directed towards and easily about their th respect to that should be used.
-By providing notice, personal information controllers may enable an individual to make a more informed decision about interacting with the organization.
+This Principle is directed towards and easily ensuring that individuals are able to know what information is collected about them and for what purpose it is to be used.
+By providing notice, personal information controllers may enable an individual to make a more informed decision about interacting with the ollected;

 Depending on the context in which the personal information is collected, notice may be provided using various methods.
 For example, one common method of compliance with this Principle is for personal information controllers to post notices on their websites.
 Where organizations engage individuals in offline settings, such as in person or via the telephone, posted or written notices or telephone scripts may be used.
 In other situations, placement of notices on intranet sites or in employee handbooks, for example, may be appropriate.
 There are practical challenges to giving notice in the mobile context.
-To provide notice on small personal information screens. controllers may want to consider the value of standard notices, icons, or other measures.
+To provide notice on small screens. personal information controllers may want to consider the value of standard notices, icons, or other measures.